mrmacright/Metal-HUD-Mobile-Config/README.md

 5. Click "List Devices" to view connected devices.

-- For errors see # TROUBLESHOOTING DEVICE NOT SHOWING UP
+- For errors see # TROUBLESHOOTING
 - Once device is paired successfully you can do all this wirelessly!

 6. Click your device in the list and it will automatically fill in "Device Identifier"